Pranav322/ca-docs/replit.md

 This is a CA (Chartered Accountancy) RAG (Retrieval-Augmented Generation) Assistant built with Streamlit.
 The application allows users to upload CA study materials in PDF format, processes them to extract text and tables, stores the content in a vector database, and provides an intelligent Q&A interface.
 The system is specifically designed for CA course materials across Foundation, Intermediate, and Final levels, with structured paper and module organization.

+# Recent Changes

+**September 19, 2025**: Updated curriculum parsing system to use clean JSON structure instead of tree parsing for improved consistency and reliability.
+All hierarchical navigation now works with standardized naming from JSON file format.

 # User Preferences

 Preferred communication style: Simple, everyday language.